Are Metals Good Insulators Of Heat

 Different metals exhibit varying degrees of thermal conductivity.
 Some of the best thermal conductors include:

 • Silver: Silver has the highest thermal conductivity of any metal, making it ideal for applications where efficient heat transfer is critical.
-However, its high cost limits its use in many applications.
+That said, its high cost limits its use in many applications.

 • Copper: Copper is widely used in electrical wiring and heat exchangers due to its excellent thermal and electrical conductivity.
 It is more affordable than silver, making it a popular choice for many applications.